 Step Action 1 Update the DECserver database.
 You need the following information to add a DECserver access server: Access server node name.
 The name must be 1 to 16 alphanumeric characters; the first character must be alphabetic.
 Underscores are not permitted.
 DECserver node names are case sensitive.
-Access server type (DS700, DS90M, or DS900TM).
+Access server type (DS700, DS90M+, ConX4 or DS900TM).
+Access server type (DS700, DS90M+, ConX4 or DS900TM).
 Access server Ethernet address (printed on the back of the hardware).
 Access server Internet address (assigned by the network administrator).
 Optionally, when you update the database, you can specify an alternate load image name, a gateway address, and subnet mask, if applicable.
 To add a DECserver to the database, enter the /etc/add_DECserver command.
 To get help, type a question mark (?).
-Add Example: # /etc/add_DECserver DECserver Node Name ? myds DECserver DS700 or DS90M ?
-DS90M DECserver Load Image <mneng3> ?
-DECserver Ethernet Address ?
-08-00-2B-FC-01-76 DECserver Gateway Address ?
-192.12.79.6 DECserver Gateway Address ?
+Add Example: # /etc/add_DECserver DECserver Node Name ? myds DECserver Load Image <mneng3> ?</mneng3> DECserver Load Image <mneng3> ?</mneng3> DECserver Gateway Address ?
 192.12.79.3 (optional) DECserver Subnet Mask ?
-255.255.255.0 (optional) Alternative Method: You can also enter the /etc/add_DECserver command with the appropriate arguments on a single command line.
-The format is as follows: /etc/add_DECserver node server_type load_image ethernet_address\ internet_address [gateway_address][subnet_mask]</mneng3> 2 Check to see if a message displays the location of a dump file.
+255.255.255.0 (optional) Alternative Method: You can also enter the /etc/add_DECserver command line.
+The format is as follows: /etc/add_DECserver node server_type load_image ethernet_address][subnet_mask] 2 Check to see if a message displays the location of a dump file.
 For example: DECserver Dump File: /tftpboot/MN08002BFC0176 Do not delete the previous file because it disables dumps.
 Also, do not delete any files in the /tftpboot directory ending in .dump, if present.
 3 After you have added one or more access servers, enter the /etc/ upd_DECserver command to put the access servers into the /etc/bootptab database.

 You can compare the file you have in /etc/bootptab with the sample file in the software distribution kit (./cmubootp/bootptab).
-If the format of the entries is compatible, enter the /etc/upd\DECserver command.
+If the format of the entries is compatible, enter the /etc/upd_DECserver command.